IAAR-Shanghai/CRUD_RAG/README.md

 This repository contains the official code of CRUD-RAG, a novel benchmark for evaluting the RAG systems.
 It includes the datasets we created for evaluating RAG systems, and a tutorial on how to run the experiments on our benchmark.

 # Important Notes
 - The prompts in this repository are **designed for use with ChatGPT**.
 For other models, we recommend selecting appropriate prompts.
-The 7B models are particularly sensitive to prompts, so please exercise caution.
+The 7B models are particularly sensitive to prompts, they can not understand complex prompts.
+So please exercise caution.
 - The use of RAGQuestEval metric relies on GPT, we use GPT as question answer and generator.
 - The first time you run the code, you need to build a vector index for the text(It takes about **3 hours**).
 This is a one-time process, so you don't need to repeat it later.
 Please make sure to omit the construct-index parameter when you use the code again.